-To maintain health at work, the Group has undertaken continuous improvement initiatives to prevent arduous working conditions, stress and workstation risk and generally to improve employee well-being.
+To maintain health at work, Arkema has undertaken continuous improvement initiatives to prevent arduous working conditions, stress and workstation risk and generally to improve employee well-being.

-Preventing arduous working conditions
+Integrating ergonomics and preventing arduous working conditions

-Since 2012, the Group has undertaken a process to prevent arduous working conditions.
+Since 2012, the Group has undertaken a process to integrate ergonomics and prevent arduous working conditions.
+In France, a new agreement on the prevention of arduous working conditions and the integration of ergonomics was signed in 2016 by all of the unions, following on from the previous one.
 In this context, numerous initiatives have contributed to improve working conditions, such as:

-- workstation ergonomics studies;

-- workstation accommodations; and

-- the development of handling support systems.
+- workstation ergonomics studies; - workstation upgrades; - the development of handling support systems; - the development of internal expertise through the implementation of a network of ergonomics correspondents; and - the integration of ergonomics into the industrial design of projects.